FEMA Fire Management Assistance Declaration – Texas Duke Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Darlene 3 Fire on June 25, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Kentucky to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, landslides, and mudslides from February 14 – March 7, 2025.
 The following counties have been approved for assistance:

 Public Assistance: